Gurobi/gurobi-optimods/docs/source/contributing.rst

 Documentation is a core part of the OptiMods project.
 All Mods must be accompanied by a documentation page explaining their use and providing appropriate background information.
-If new mod features are added, the documentation must reflect the changes.
+If new Mod features are added, the documentation must reflect the changes.

 Development Environment